CERIT-SC/onedata-downloader/README.md

 ./download.py FILE_ID
 ```

-FILE_ID is a string which can be obtained from a Onedata share web page.
+`FILE_ID` is a string which can be obtained from a web page of the Onedata Share.
+The `File ID` is listed in `File Details` window accessible by
+- click on the icon of the desired node (directory or file),
+- right click on the node and choosing menu item `Information`.

 Arguments:
 ```
 positional arguments:
   file_id               File ID of shared space, directory or a file

-optional arguments:
+options:
+  -h, --help            show this help message and exit -o ONEZONE, --onezone ONEZONE
-  -o, --onezone ONEZONE  Onedata Onezone URL with specified protocol (default: https://datahub.egi.eu) -v, --verbose          Set verbose prints - displaying debug information -h, --help             Show this help message and exit
+                        Onedata Onezone URL with specified protocol (default: https://datahub.egi.eu) -d DIRECTORY, --directory DIRECTORY
+                        Output directory (default: current directory) -v, --verbose         Set verbose prints - displaying debug information
 ```

 Examples: